DataDog/kics/documentation/rules/terraform/azure/postgresql_server_threat_detection_policy_disabled.md

 ### Description

- PostgreSQL Server Threat Detection Policy should be enabled to ensure the server can detect anomalous activities and potential security threats, such as SQL injection or brute-force attacks.
+ PostgreSQL Server threat detection policy should be enabled to ensure the server can detect anomalous activities and potential security threats, such as SQL injection or brute-force attacks.
 When the `threat_detection_policy { enabled = false }` attribute is set, suspicious behaviors will not be identified or logged, leaving the server vulnerable to undetected compromises.
-Enabling threat detection with
+Enabling threat detection, as shown below, is essential to alert administrators to suspicious activities and reduce the risk of data breaches.

 ```
 threat_detection_policy {